-All members of AAN are invited to enter their work from 2020 for awards consideration.
+All members of AAN are invited to enter their work from 2021 for awards consideration.
 Judging will begin after the submission deadline, and finalists will be announced in June.
-Winners will be announced in July 2021 at the Annual AAN Conference – which will be hosted in Boston if permissible at that time, or will be hosted virtually if the situation requires.
+Winners will be announced in July 2022 at the Annual AAN Conference – which will be hosted in Chicago.

 Finalist nominees will be eligible for discounted convention registration.

 The contest is open to member publications of the Association of Alternative Newsmedia (AAN) and to cartoonists whose work appears in those papers.

 Entries must be submitted by the editor, publisher or another designated representative of the publication.
 Writers may not enter their own work unless authorized to do so by the publication.
 Individual cartoonists may enter their own work.

 All entries must have been published in the period from Jan.
 1, 2021, through Dec.
 31, 2021 with the exception of entries in the Investigative Reporting category.
 Each entry must have been published originally in the member publication or its website, and should not be a reprint.

 Submitting papers must be members in good standing of AAN, i.e 2022 membership dues must have been paid.

 All entries must be submitted online by Monday, May 2nd, 2022 at 11:59 p.m.
 ET.
 All entries must be submitted online.
 Hard copy entries are not permitted.